Today's Articles

 On this date in 1955, E. Frederic Morrow became the first Black to serve in an executive position on a United States president’s cabinet in the White House.

-Morrow was an adviser on business affairs in the Commerce Department before joining President Dwight D. Eisenhower’s staff as Administrative Officer for Special Projects, which he held from 1955 to 1961.
+Morrow was an adviser on business affairs in the Commerce Department before joining President Dwight D. Eisenhower’s staff as an Administrative Officer for Special Projects, which he held from 1955 to 1961.
 As the sole African American on a staff dealing with racial tensions related to integration, Morrow faced difficult personal and professional struggles in the White House.
-The Supreme Court’s landmark Brown v. the Board of Education ruling, the Montgomery Bus Boycott, and the Little Rock Crisis were the backdrop for Morrow’s White House years.
+The Supreme Court’s landmark Brown v.
+Board of Education ruling, the Montgomery Bus Boycott, and the Little Rock Crisis were the backdrop for Morrow’s White House years.

 Morrow was often frustrated and angered in an administration with a civil-rights policy that was, at best, cautious.
-Morrow, as a black "first," found relations within the president’s "official family" to be "correct in conduct, but cold.”
+Morrow, as a Black "first," found relations within the president’s "official family" to be "correct in conduct, but cold.”

 Morrow died in August 1994 in New York's Mount Sinai Hospital of complications from a stroke.